tomnatt/reveal-websocket/README.md

 reveal-websocket
 ================

 Backend to the reveal.js presentation forked here.
-Written in the Play framework.
+Written in the Play framework, at least 1.2.5.